 In all honesty, you probably don’t want to write the same post year after year if you’re covering the same event.
 We suggest going back to your old posts on the topic and refreshing it with new pictures, update the information and re-share.
 Take this time to “fill in the blanks” by focusing on smaller features like focusing on new foods, your favorite Instagram spots at the event, or perhaps a full blog post on a character show.
 Really niche down on one topic and then make sure to link it to your overall post that you just updated.

 Not Just Another Theme Park Blogger Presentation

 I invite you to check out our Not Just Another Theme Park Blogger presentation.
 If you have any questions, please feel free to drop them in the comments below.

 Both Jill and I are available to speak on this topic as well other topics within the same scope of work (blogger relations, how to start a blog, how to start on social media, content creation, etcetera).
 Contact me at [email protected] and we’ll be in touch!

 Pattie Cordova is founder of Cordova Media Group, LLC, a boutique social media consulting firm that develops and creates social media strategies for businesses.
-She manages LivingMiVidaLoca.com and is EIC for LMVL SoCal.
+She manages LivingMiVidaLoca.com.
 In her spare time (what little there is LOL) she enjoys working out, hanging out with her family (two chiclets and a Hubster) and traveling.